 How to apply for CEAP assistance

 If you need assistance with utility bills (CEAP),review the above list and/or map to find the local CEAP service provider (PDF) nearest you.
+Also, you may:

 - Visit Help for Texans and select Utility Bill Help to find your local utility assistance provider.

 - From a landline, call toll free at (877) 399-8939 between 8 a.m. and 5 p.m., Monday through Friday.
 The toll free number will directly connect you with the CEAP service provider in your county.